 Ever notice temporary relief from your back pain after attending yoga class?

 “Doing a lot of deep breathing helps the nervous system and helps your body take in oxygen.
 It helps compensate for some of the discomfort you’re experiencing,” Weathers explains.

 Remember to take in deep breaths and pull your shoulders back.
 This can strengthen your spine and improve your posture immensely.

 The most important thing you can do to prevent back pain is to strengthen your core, and that includes your back muscles.

 - Crunches on an exercise ball

 Two other things to consider are sleep and diet.
 Make sure you’re getting plenty of rest and eating a balanced diet of lean protein, healthy fats and lots of fruits and vegetables.

 By taking care of yourself with these easy-to-apply tips, you’ll be more likely to avoid back pain.
-Should you experience back pain, call your doctor if the pain persists for more than a week.
+If you’re experiencing low back pain for more than a week, call your doctor for advice.